Brand Names: Hemabate

-Your cervix (opening of the uterus) will need to be checked after you receive carboprost.
+To be sure this medication has been effective, your cervix (opening of the uterus) will need to be checked after the procedure.
 Do not miss any scheduled follow-up visits to your doctor.

 In some cases, carboprost may not produce a complete abortion and the procedure must be repeated.

 What happens if I miss a dose (Hemabate)?

 Because you will receive carboprost in a clinical setting, you are not likely to miss a dose.

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid after receiving carboprost (Hemabate)?